carloshernandez2/e-commerce-app/README.md

 Project is: In progress.

-there are still some features left to implement, including admin view.

 ## Inspiration

 I was motivated by the big step it means to write my first e-commerce app.